spcl/npbench/README.md

 ```
 python run_benchmark.py -b <benchmark> -f <framework>
 ```
 The available benchmarks are listed in the `bench_info` folder.
-The available frameworks are listed in the `framework_info` folder.
+The supported frameworks are listed in the `framework_info` folder.
 For example, to run ADI with NumPy, execute the following:
 ```
 python run_benchmark.py -b adi -f numpy
 ```